 At a time with the water industry is facing a ‘silver tsunami’ – with thousands of workers expected to retire in coming years – veterans are returning to the civilian workforce with skills to benefit the industry and fill those jobs.

 Water and wastewater treatment is an essential industry and with an aging infrastructure and workforce.
 There are approximately 6,000 active certified wastewater treatment plant operators and approximately 35,000 drinking water treatment and distribution operators in California.

 CHALLENGES FOR THE WATER INDUSTRY

 Replacement of critical infrastructure components, while maintaining service to customers, is one of the greatest challenges in the water-wastewater industry today.
 In addition, the high pace of retirements, new technologies and increased demand for safe drinking water contribute to the pressure on the industry to augment the workforce.

 “If veterans could more quickly move through the civilian certification process, the California water industry would have a much larger pool of highly skilled, motivated, and talented people eager to continue their public service careers,” says Glenn Farrel, government relations manager for the San Diego County Water Authority.

 Assembly Bill 1588 was introduced Feb.
 22 by San Diego Assemblymember Todd Gloria and Central Valley Assemblymember Adam Gray.
 The bill passed the state Assembly on a 78-0 vote on May 23.
-It is now being considered in the state Senate and passed unanimously on consent in the Environmental Quality Committee on June 19 and on consent unanimously in the Senate Veterans Affairs Committee on July 9.
+It passed unanimously in the state Senate on consent in the Environmental Quality Committee on June 19 and on consent unanimously in the Senate Veterans Affairs Committee on July 9.
 Because the bill has negligible state costs, it also passed out of the Senate Appropriations Committee pursuant to Senate Rule 28.8, which basically places it on consent, but without a vote.
 On Aug.
 26, it passed unanimously on the Senate Floor, and on Sept.
 5, passed on concurrence in the Assembly.
 The District, along with other water agencies, business and military veterans’ organizations, have continued to fervently advocate for support of this bill and Governor Gavin Newsom signed it into law on Oct.
 12.

 AB 1588 Bill Information